Site Overlay

 Pediatric rheumatologists diagnose and treat children and adolescents with rheumatic diseases, which are conditions that cause pain, swelling, and stiffness in joints, muscles, and bones.

-They manage autoimmune and autoinflammatory disorders, creating personalized treatment plans that can include medication, physical therapy, and exercise.
+They manage autoimmune and autoinflammatory disorders by creating personalized treatment plans that may include medication, physical therapy, and exercise.

 What they do